XAFSmass

 You typically do not need the calculated values at exactly the edge position but rather at an energy somewhere above it.
 The list of edges offers the edge positions plus 50 eV.
 You are free to specify any energy within the range of the selected tabulation.

-The most typical application is the calculation of the mass of a powder sample.
-The optimal optical sample thickness μd depends on the absorption levels selected for the ionization chambers (see below).
-Typically, μd is between 2 and 3 (e.g. for a 17.4% absorption level for the 1st chamber and a 50% level for the 2nd chamber, the optimal thickness is 2.42).
-However, if you get the absorption step > 1.5 (reported by the drop-down list “absorptance step = “), it is recommended to reduce the sample mass to avoid the potential thickness effect due to possible inhomogeneity in the wafer.
-If your sample is diluted and you get a very low absorption step, do not try to make the wafer thicker hoping that you will get better spectra – you will not: the optimal thickness gives the best signal-to-noise ratio (it is in this sense optimal).
-You can only try to measure your absorption spectra with another registration technique: in fluorescence or electron yield modes.
+The most common use is determining the mass of a powder sample.
+The optimal optical thickness μd depends on the absorption levels chosen for the ionization chambers (see below).
+In practice, μd typically lies between 2 and 3.
+For example, with a 17.4% absorption in the first chamber and 50% in the second, the optimal thickness is 2.42.
+If the absorption step exceeds 1.5 (as reported by the drop‑down menu “absorptance step =”), the sample mass should be reduced to avoid the potential thickness effect arising from possible inhomogeneities in the wafer.
+If the sample is diluted and the absorption step is very low, increasing the wafer thickness will not improve the spectra.
+The optimal thickness already provides the best signal‑to‑noise ratio.
+In such cases, improved results can only be obtained by using an alternative detection mode, such as fluorescence or electron yield measurements.

 Calculation of thickness and absorption step for samples with known density

-Here you can calculate the thickness of the sample with known density (usually, a foil).
-Commercial foils are highly homogeneous in thickness, so that you may ignore large step jumps and pay attention to the total μd only.
+Here you can calculate the thickness of a sample with known density, typically a foil.
+Commercial foils are generally highly uniform in thickness, so large absorption steps and the potential thickness effect can be neglected.

 Calculation of gas pressure for ionization chambers